-- Please use the BRAdmin Professional utility that was supplied on the CD-ROM of your Brother product.
+- Note - Please use the BRAdmin Professional utility that was supplied on the CD-ROM of your Brother product.
 You can also download the latest Brother BRAdmin Professional utility from http://solutions.brother.com.
-This utility is only available for Windows[®] users. - If you are using Personal Firewall software (e.g. the Internet Connection Firewall available in Windows® XP), disable it.
-Once you are sure that you can print, re-start your Personal Firewall software. - The default password for Brother print servers is "access". - 1 Start the BRAdmin Professional utility (from Windows® 98/98SE/Me, Windows NT® 4.0 and Windows® 2000/XP), by clicking Start / Programs / Brother Administrator Utilities / Brother BRAdmin Professional Utilities / BRAdmin Professional. - Select TCP/IP in the left frame of the main BRAdmin window. - 3 Select Search Active Devices from the Devices menu.
+This utility is only available for Windows[®] users. - If you are using Personal Firewall software (e.g. the Internet Connection Firewall available in Windows[®] XP), disable it.
+Once you are sure that you can print, re-start your Personal Firewall software. - Node name: Node name appears in current BRAdmin Professional window.
+The default Node name is "BRN_xxxxxx" ("xxxxxx" is the last six digits of Ethernet address.). - The default password for Brother print servers is "access". - 1 Start the BRAdmin Professional utility (from Windows[®] 98/98SE/Me, Windows NT[®] 4.0 and Windows[®] 2000/XP), by clicking Start / Programs / Brother Administrator Utilities / Brother BRAdmin Professional Utilities / BRAdmin Professional. - 2 Select TCP/IP in the left frame of the main BRAdmin window. - 3 Select Search Active Devices from the Devices menu.
 BRAdmin Professional will search for new devices automatically.